ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         this.sth_list.remove(s)
       }

-      //  When it is time to perform STH Pollination, the HTTPS Client
+      //  When it is time to perform STH Pollination, the HTTPS client
       //  calls this function to get a selection of STHs to send as
       //  feedback
       def get_pollination_selection() {